SAP-samples/teched2022-AD280/exercises/ex1/ex1.2/README.md

    ![View app](images/22a-new-orders-app.png)

-In the app, click on the any categories on the left to view product offerings.
+In the app, click on any category on the left to view product offerings.

 <br>